BoettigerLab/protocols/Hybridization.md

 ### Adherent cells (e.g. IMR90s)
 1. Plate cells on 40 mm coverglass at the desired confluency and allow cells to adhere (typically overnight).
-2. Fix cells to coverglass by incubating a further 10 min in fixation buffer (4% PFA in PBS).
+2. Fix cells to coverglass by removing growth media and covering the cells in fixation buffer (4% PFA in PBS) for 10 min.
+	* 2-4 mL is sufficient to cover the coverglass in a 6 0mm petri-dish.
+3. Remove the fixation buffer and wash 2X with PBS

 ### Suspended cells (e.g. K562s)
 1. Coat 40 mm coverglass with poly-lysine